Notable PROJECTS:

 ROLES: Producer - Engineer

-In the Spring of 2021, I worked on a team of 8 to prototype Remnance, a dialogue-driven exploration game where players venture into ancient relic sites while evading the site’s protectors.
+In the Spring of 2021, I worked on a team of 8 to prototype Remnance, a dialogue-driven exploration game where players ventured into ancient relic sites while evading the site’s protectors.
 Our team’s original pitch was to create a small open-world exploration game, but after surveying the skills of everyone on the team, we realized it would be out of scope for our short timeframe.
 Instead, we pivoted to a linear game whose main draw was a dialogue system inspired by Firewatch.
 We also implemented a camera system, allowing players to take pictures of objects in the game world, that drew some inspiration from 1979 Revolution: Black Friday.

 For this project I acted primarily as a producer and engineer, building many extraneous systems (like the game’s photographic camera) and delegating tasks (using Trello) so our team could hit our development milestones in stride.
 I also coordinated with our two voice actors to direct recording sessions and later sent finalized sound files to our engineer responsible for the game’s branching dialogue system.